ECNTechnology/ember-kb/guides/ember/Call-shortcut-codes.md

 ---
 # myCloudPBX Call Codes

-## Eavesdropping
+## Training Mode

-Eavesdropping enables the ability to listen, or 'eavesdrop‘ on a call.
+Training Mode enables the ability to listen, or 'eavesdrop‘ on a call.
 This is useful for call centre training operations where a supervisor or manager can listen in to an agents live call and provide realtime feedback.

 ## In-Call Shortcuts